first recruitment Video

 Outwater's meetings are held at historic sites throughout central NJ.
 These will be posted on our schedule as they are arranged.
 We have an annual meeting the weekend closest to Washigton's birthday in Feburary.
 Traditionaly we tour a historic site on a Sunday afternoon, then have the meeting at a historic tavern or Inn.
 The annual meeting is for elections and scheduling.
 Other meetings are held at need during the year.
 There are no other regular meetings, but we do usually spend a weekend each month re-enacting.

 Outwater's Militia is a TAX-EXEMPT 501 (c) charity.
-Some
+Some expenses

-accountant or tax preparer- and keep receipts!
+preparer- and keep receipts!

 Online membership application Clothing and equipment guide